QPADL: Post-Quantum Private Spectrum Access with Verified Location and DoS Resilience: Performance Evaluation and Comparison

 \subsubsection{Communication Overhead}

 {\em (i)} The location commitment includes the location coordinates ($16$ bytes), beacon ($8$ bytes), timestamp ($8$ bytes), and a random nonce ($4$ bytes).
-The ring signature size scales with the number of ring members, measuring approximately $18$~KB for $2^3$ users and around $20$~KB for rings of size $2^6$ to $2^{13}$. {\em (ii)} In $\qpadlenc$, $\qpadlftr$, and $\qpadloop$, the communication complexity involves retrieving a $b$-bit block from $\ell$ responsive $\psd$s, along with transmitting the location commitment and $\pol$.
+The ring signature size scales with the number of ring members, measuring approximately $18$~KB for $2^3$ users and $20$~KB for rings of size $2^6$ to $2^{13}$.

+{\em (ii)} In $\qpadlenc$, $\qpadlftr$, and $\qpadloop$, the communication complexity involves retrieving a $b$-bit block from $\ell$ responsive $\psd$s, along with transmitting the location commitment and $\pol$.
 Each $b$-bit block contains $560$~bytes of spectrum data, an $\hct$ or $\lbp$ puzzle, and the $\psd$’s ML-DSA signature.
 The $\hct$ puzzle includes a $\lambda$-bit nonce ($n_s$), a $4$-byte difficulty ($\kappa$), and a $1$-byte level ($n_l$), totaling $37$~bytes.
-The $\lbp$ puzzle contains a $10n$-bit prime ($p$), $(n-1)$ samples of size $10n$ bits, plus $4$-byte values for $\alpha$ and $n_\Lambda$, totaling $28133$~bytes. \looseness-1 Since spectrum queries run over PQ-Tor, its communication overhead directly impacts delays.
+The $\lbp$ puzzle contains a $10n$-bit prime ($p$), $(n-1)$ samples of size $10n$ bits, plus $4$-byte values for $\alpha$ and $n_\Lambda$, totaling $28133$~bytes.
+Since spectrum queries run over PQ-Tor, its communication overhead directly impacts delays.
 PQ-Tor’s performance closely matches conventional Tor, with only minor differences from ML-KEM and AES-256 operations.
 Thus, we utilized conventional Tor network metrics for communication delay estimation~\cite{TorMetrics}.
-Although ML-KEM is faster than RSA (used in Tor), its use still requires two packet transmissions due to Tor’s $512$-byte packet size, resulting in an average circuit build time of about $300$~ms. As each retrieved block remains under $50$~KB, the PQ-Tor communication delay is bounded at approximately $175$~ms. {\em (iii)} In service request phase, the client transmits the location commitment, $\pol$, and the signed token.
-The $\hct$ solution size is $\lceil \log_2(n_l) \rceil \times |H|$ bits, while the $\lbp$ solution size is $n_\Lambda \times \lceil \log_2(2\alpha \cdot p^{1/n_\Lambda}) \rceil$ bits.
-The accompanying ML-DSA signature is $2420$~bytes.
+Although ML-KEM is faster than RSA (used in Tor), its use still requires two packet transmissions due to Tor’s $512$-byte packet size, resulting in an average circuit build time of $300$~ms. As each retrieved block is under $50$~KB, the PQ-Tor communication delay is bounded at approximately $175$~ms.